syslabcom/slc.clicktracker/README.txt

 Configuration
 =============

-The postgresl configuration is stored in te plone registry.
-There is a configlet in the plone control panel (Site Setup).
+The postgresl configuration is stored in the plone registry.
+There is a configlet in the plone control panel (Site Setup) where you can set the DSN for connecting to the database server.
 The format of the DSN is as described in the psycopg2 manual at http://initd.org/psycopg/docs/.

 Database initialisation
 =======================

 After creating a new database for tracking purposes, you need to activate the plpgsql language for this database.
-You should then load the db.sql into your newly created database.
+You should then load sql/db.sql into your newly created database.
 This contains all the table definitions and the stored procedure that does the actual work.
-For ease of use, there is also a GenericSetup step for this.
+For ease of use, there is also a GenericSetup step to automate this.
 An example is provided below.

 Example Postgresql Configuration
 ================================